 Philosophers from the early modern period (from Descartes to Hume) are normally divided into Rationalists and Empiricists.
-Yet this distinction was developed by neo-Kantian philosophers from the late 18th century.
+Yet this distinction was developed by post-Kantian philosophers from the late 18th century.
 In this research project we are exploring the hypothesis that there is a far better way of approaching early modern philosophers.

 Our central thesis is that the most common and the most important distinction in early modern philosophy is that between Experimental and Speculative Philosophy.
 This is a distinction that many of the actors actually used, and, we claim, it can explain all that the traditional distinction can explain and more besides.